-Continuing on from our previous RFP advice of Show Don’t Tell, we shift to another aspect that many people in the proposal game don’t follow: Making it about the client, not you!
-Remember, while you’re trying to win business and impress with your experience, the main focus is the client’s needs and how you can help them.
+Continuing from our previous RFP response advice of Show Don’t Tell, we shift to another aspect that many people in the proposal game don’t follow—make it about your client, not you.
+Remember, while you’re trying to win business and impress with your experience, the focus of the RFP response is the clients needs and how you can help them.

-You can’t just know their name and industry.
-You have to do your research and learn everything you can about the trade and the client’s position in the market.
+It is important to know more than just their name and industry.
+When you think about how to respond to an RFP, you have to do your research and learn everything you can about the trade and the client’s position in the market.
 You can then show them how you’ll elevate them to the next level.

 What has caused them problems in the past on similar projects?
 What is causing them problems now?

 Why are you the solution as opposed to someone else saying the same thing?
 A completed job is great, but a completed job plus something others can’t offer is better.

 What benefits will they get from you?

 You really need to show your value proposition (the thing that actually makes you better) and explain how it ties to them and what they’ll get in return.